Unemployment Compensation Appeals Information

 APPEALS TO THE COMMONWEALTH COURT

-If you disagree with the Board of Review's decision, you have the right of appeal to the Commonwealth Court of Pennsylvania.
-Instructions for filing an appeal are included with the Board's decision.
-An appeal to the Commonwealth Court must be filed within 30 days of the mailing date of the Board's decision.
-The Board of Review has nothing to do with the filing or processing of further appeals to the Court.
-Commonwealth Court appeals may be filed in person or by mail with the Commonwealth Court of Pennsylvania, Pennsylvania Judicial Center, 601 Commonwealth Avenue, Suite 2100, P.O.
+If you disagree with the UC Board of Review's decision, you have the right of appeal to the Commonwealth Court of Pennsylvania.
+Instructions for filing an appeal are included with the board's decision.
+An appeal to the Commonwealth Court must be filed within 30 days of the mailing date of the board's decision.
+The UC Board of Review has nothing to do with the filing or processing of further appeals to the Court.
+Commonwealth Court appeals may be filed in person or by mail with the Prothonotary of the Commonwealth Court of Pennsylvania, Pennsylvania Judicial Center, 601 Commonwealth Ave., Suite 2100, P.O.
 Box 69185, Harrisburg, PA 17106-9185.

 Auxiliary aids and services are available upon request to individuals with disabilities.